 Principle 7: Case studies are intended to be used

-For NHMRC, publishing the case studies does not constitute the end of the process.
-NHMRC will promote the case studies through its website and other mechanisms.
-Because promotion is essential to ensure that the case studies reach their intended audiences, NHMRC actively seeks opportunities to cross-promote each case study with its partner organisation(s).
+NHMRC produces case studies so as to increase public awareness of the role that health and medical research has played, and continues to play, in building a healthier Australia.
+Because promotion is essential to ensuring that case studies reach their intended audiences, NHMRC actively seeks opportunities to cross-promote each case study with its partner organisation(s).

 The process to develop a case study follows the stages set out below.

 Stage 1: Planning the case study

 A small team within NHMRC is responsible for leading the development of case studies.
 When an idea for a new case study has been provisionally agreed upon within NHMRC, the team undertakes background research to determine whether the case study idea is suitable for further development.
 Case study topics often require significant background research before NHMRC seeks a partner to collaborate with on their further development.